Interactive apps

 Link to web app

 I’m a big nerd when it comes to pretest probability and clinical reasoning.
-But despite my love of statistics I still find Bayesian thinking to be unintuitive at times.
+But despite my love of statistics, I still find Bayesian thinking to be unintuitive at times.

 I made this Shiny app to demonstrate the counterintuitive nature of Bayes theorem, particularly when it comes to how prevalence affects positive predictive value.